-Academic Integrity: You are encouraged to discuss and debate the ideas in any of your assignments with your instructors, TA's, lab partners, and other classmates.
 If you work on assignments cooperatively, rather than independently, you may share ownership of spreadsheet, graph, and diagram files based on data you have taken with partners.
 However, any other spreadsheet or written assignments must be expressed in your own words and reflect your own format details.
-Thus, you may not copy (even with some modification) problem solutions or spreadsheet assignments, Activity Guide entries, or written material on examinations.
-If there is reasonable evidence of copying, it will be construed as an act of plagiarism.
-The first such occurrence will result in a score of zero on that assignment; the second occurrence will result in failure of the course.
+Thus, you may not copy from any source (even with some modification) problem solutions or spreadsheet assignments, Activity Guide entries, or written material on examinations.
+If there is reasonable evidence of copying as determined by the instructor, it will be construed as an act of plagiarism.
+The first such occurrence will result in a score of zero on that assignment and notification to the Dean of Students; the second occurrence will result in failure of the course.

-Please make sure that you have read and fully understood Westminster's Policy on Academic Honesty (and Dishonesty) (as listed in the 2021-2022 Westminster Academic Catalog).
+Please make sure that you have read and fully understood Westminster's Policy on Academic Honesty (and Dishonesty) (as listed in the 2022-2023 Westminster Academic Catalog).
 My sincere desire is to act as facilitator - not an enforcer! - for your studies in physics.
 Accordingly, I operate on the assumption that all of our interactions are based on openness, honesty, and good faith.
 I expect all of us to be honest and to treat each other fairly and with respect.
 Because our trust in each other is absolutely crucial to the effectiveness of our relationship, I take an uncompromising stance, as should you, on the necessity for sanctions when it is violated.

-Pronouns, Correct Names, and Inclusion: It is your right to be identified by your correct name and pronouns.
+- Grading Errors or Changes: If you feel that there is an error in the grading of any assignment or exam, please bring it to my attention immediately.
+However, I reserve the right to take at least 24 hours before I respond to the query. - Pronouns, Correct Names, and Inclusion: It is your right to be identified by your correct name and pronouns.
 I support people of all gender expressions and gender identities and welcome students to use whichever pronouns or names that best reflect who they are.
 In this spirit, I expect all students to also use the correct pronouns and names of classmates.
 Please inform me if my documentation reflects a name different than what you use and if you have any questions or concerns please contact me after class, by email, or during office hours.